Bobby Ewing: Character

 Bobby's most defining character trait was his altruistic desire to do the right thing.
-This almost always put him in the cross-hairs of his older brother JR, who was known as a conniving and ruthless oilman.
+This almost always put him in the cross-hairs of his older brother J.R., who was known as a conniving and ruthless oilman.
 Bobby did on many occasions use ruthless tactics in failed attempts to beat J.R.
 Bobby was one of few people openly to take a stand against J.R. on numerous occasions (at times physically), yet the two never forgot they were brothers.
 In addition to the differences between their treatment of others, as well as their conflicting views on morality, another reason for J.R. and Bobby's rivalry was their father's preference for Bobby (their mother, Miss Ellie, favored second son Gary).
 Growing up, and even into adulthood, Jock made no secret of the fact that Bobby was his favorite son and Bobby was very dependent on Jock's support in his fights with J.R.
 This caused a major rivalry with J.R., who was jealous of the unearned favoritism Bobby got from Jock.
 Bobby was known for his short temper and emotional reactions.